-Salmonella Outbreak Alerts
+Salmonella Warnings and Outbreak Alerts

 This topic covers recent outbreaks and recalls related to Salmonella contamination in various food products, including papayas, onions, cantaloupes, pet foods, and jalapeño peppers.
 The U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) are actively investigating these cases, which have resulted in numerous illnesses and hospitalizations across multiple states.
 Consumers are advised to avoid specific brands and types of these products, discard any potentially contaminated items, and follow safety guidelines to prevent further infections.
 The articles emphasize the importance of food safety measures and provide detailed information on symptoms, affected products, and recommended actions for consumers.